META-CMP/data/README.md

-# Data and scripts for the project  “Do monetary policy shocks affect output, employment, and prices?
-Meta-analyses on the effects of conventional monetary policy”
+# Do monetary policy shocks affect output, employment, and prices?
+Meta-analyses on the effects of conventional monetary policy

-This repository contains all raw and transformed data for our meta study on the macroeconomic effects of conventional monetary policy.
-It also contains the documentation for data collection, management and transformation, as well as scripts for our data analyses.
+This repository contains all raw and transformed data for our [pre-registered meta-study on the macroeconomic effects of conventional monetary policy](https://osf.io/cduq4).
+Below, we refer to the documentation of our data collection, management and transformation, as well as scripts for our data analyses.

 # Data collection